 45. Then shall he answer them, saying, Verily I say unto you, Inasmuch as ye did it not to one of the least of these, ye did it not to me.

-Those who actively participate in helping the brethren who fight for the kingdom are those who themselves will enter the kingdom.
-To help kingdom warriors means to help Jesus but helping those outside the will of God, with the things meant for his children, fights against the kingdom and God.
+Those who actively participate in helping the brothers who fight for the kingdom are those who themselves will enter the kingdom.
+To help kingdom warriors means to help God but helping those outside the will of God, with the things meant for his children, fights against the kingdom and God.

 15. If a brother or sister be naked, and destitute of daily food,